-When you are continuously absent from our plan's service area for more than six months, we usually must disenroll you from our plan.
-However, we offer as a supplemental benefit a visitor/traveler program which includes all U.S. territories and remaining 49 states outside of Wisconsin.
-This program is available to all Network PlatinumChoice members who are temporarily in the visitor/traveler area.
+We offer as a supplemental benefit a visitor/traveler program which includes all U.S. territories and states except Illinois, Iowa, Michigan, Minnesota and Wisconsin, which will allow you to remain enrolled in our plan when you are outside of our service area for less than six months.
+This program is available to all Network Health Medicare Explore members who are temporarily in the visitor/traveler area.
 Under our visitor/traveler program you may receive all plan covered services at in-network cost sharing.
 Please contact the plan for assistance in locating a provider when using the visitor/traveler benefit.
+If you choose to receive care from out-of- network providers in Illinois, Iowa, Michigan, Minnesota or Wisconsin you will be responsible for 100 percent of the cost of care.

 When Emergency care is received outside of the United States and its territories (worldwide coverage) you will be responsible for \$90 per incident.
-Network PlatinumChoice will pay the remaining cost per incident up to the maximum \$100,000 every year.
+Network Health Medicare Explore will pay the remaining cost per incident up to the maximum \$100,000 every year.
 Some facilities may bill Network Health directly (preferred, using U.S. dollars); other facilities may require you to pay the full cost of your care, and you will need to ask us to reimburse you for your costs.
-In this situation, you will be required to provide documents that may include; a copy of the bill, proof of payment and English-language medical records (charges should be converted to U.S. dollars) for reimbursement up to the maximum of \$100,000.
-Prescription drugs are not covered.
+In this situation, you will be required to provide documents that may include a copy of the bill, proof of payment and English-language medical records (charges should be converted to U.S. dollars) for reimbursement up to the maximum of \$100,000.
+Prescription drugs are not covered. \